Michigan's Managed Pollinator Protection Plan

 - Evaluate and mitigate pesticide impacts on monarch butterflies.

-Michigan will follow the State FIFRA Issues Research and Evaluation Group (SFIREG)’s Final Guidance for the Development and Implementation of Managed Pollinator Protection Plans as the foundation for developing its MP3.
-This guidance identifies critical and recommended elements suggested by SFIREG.
-The critical elements are:
+Michigan followed the Final Guidance for the Development and Implementation of Managed Pollinator Protection Plans as the foundation for developing its MP3, Communication Strategies for Reducing Pesticide Risk for Managed Pollinators in Michigan.
+The guidance identifies critical and recommended elements:

 - Public stakeholder participation process, including:

-- Direct discussion between beekeepers, farmers, pesticide appliers, and other stakeholders.
+- Direct discussion between beekeepers, growers, pesticide applicators, and other stakeholders.

 - Input from a representative cross-section of stakeholders as a plan is developed and before it is finalized.